Trogir, Croatia: Travel Guide & Things to Do!

 Trogir Cathedral (St. Laurentius)

-Bell tower of the church of Sv.
+Bell Tower of the Church of Sv.
 Sebastijana & City Loggia

-Another interesting attraction in Trogir is the picturesque bell tower of the church Sv.
+A fascinating attraction in Trogir is the picturesque bell tower of the church Sv.
 Sebastijana and the adjacent City Loggia.
 Both were built between the 14th and 15th centuries and are directly opposite the cathedral.
 The bell tower, which dates back to 1422, is the only thing of the Sv.
 Sebastijana that still remains.
+Next to the historic church tower is the old town’s City Loggia, a facility that can be found in many old towns in Croatia.
+These buildings used to be a place to hold court trials and important meetings.

 Trogir Old Town & Alleys